Luis Moya, Zacatecas

-Luis Moya is a municipality in the Mexican state of Zacatecas, located approximately 50 km southeast of the state capital of Zacatecas City.
+Luis Moya is a municipality in the Mexican state of Zacatecas, located approximately 50 km southeast of the state capital at Zacatecas.
 It is named after Luis Moya (1855–1911), a colonel in the Mexican Revolution who was posthumously given the rank of brigadier general in 1939.

 Geography

 The municipality of Luis Moya is located at an elevation between 1900 and 2400 m on the Mexican Plateau in southeastern Zacatecas.
 It borders the Zacatecan municipalities of Cuauhtémoc to the northwest, Ojocaliente to the northeast, Noria de Ángeles to the east, and Loreto to the southeast.
 It also borders the municipalities of Cosío, Rincón de Romos, and Tepezalá in the state of Aguascalientes to the south.
 The municipality covers an area of 176.9 km2 and comprises 0.2% of the state's area.

 As of 2009, 73% of the land in Luis Moya is used for agriculture.
 Matorral (24.7%) and urban areas (1.1%) cover much of the rest of the municipality.
 Luis Moya is drained by the San Pedro or Aguascalientes River, a tributary of the Río Verde in the Lerma–Santiago river basin.
 The San Pedro River forms part of the border between Luis Moya and the municipality of Cosío in Aguascalientes.